 Restorative Justice Project students have the opportunity to work in various settings from schools and neighborhoods to prisons.
-Students engage with community members, institutions, and organizations to respond to crime, violence, and other issues such as racial disparity in the criminal justice system.
+Students engage with community members, institutions, and organizations to respond to crime, violence, and other issues such as racial disparities in the criminal justice system.

-RJP students manage a caseload of victim-offender dialogue requests, where students prepare for and co-facilitate face-to-face meetings between victims and their offenders.
+RJP students manage a caseload of victim-offender dialogue requests, where students prepare for and co-facilitate face-to-face meetings between victims and the responsible parties.
 Cases typically involve sensitive and violent crimes.
-This restorative justice process helps victims find answers to their lingering questions in the aftermath of a serious crime and to seek an understanding that reaches beyond the crime itself.
+This restorative justice process helps victims and survivors find answers to their lingering questions in the aftermath of a serious crime and to seek an understanding that reaches beyond the crime itself.

 What students say about their RJP experience

 "For students eager to explore innovative alternatives to the traditional criminal justice system, there is no better placement than the Restorative Justice Project.
 My experience with the project was second to none as a law student.
 I can honestly say the project offers students an opportunity to facilitate transformational results for victims, offenders, and the community at large."

 "Working for the Restorative Justice Project was the most rewarding thing I did in law school.
 It was a unique opportunity to deeply engage with clients, exactly where they were, and work to find common ground, if possible.
 It taught me that our legal system has a lasting impact on victims and offenders, and helped me become more confident in my ability to speak with clients about sensitive and difficult topics.
 Although I am not going into criminal law, I will use the communication skills I developed through the Restorative Justice Project for the rest of my career."

 “I have no doubt that the Restorative Justice Project will have been the single most impactful thing I participated in during my three years in law school.
 The program helps you develop crucial attorney-client skills that you simply cannot practice in a typical experience, and it teaches you to look at the entire legal system from multiple perspectives.”